anton-k/mig/docs/src/01-hello-world.md

 Servers on the same path are also distinguished by:

 * http-method
-* media-type of the result
+* media-type of the result (value of "Accept" header)
-* media-type of the request
+* media-type of the request (value of "Content-Type" header)

 ### Subtle nuance on Monoid instance for Server